 Aveiro: The Venice of Portugal

 A quick train ride down the Atlantic coast from Porto brings you to Aveiro, a charming small city known for its colorful moliceiro boats, canals, and beautiful Art Nouveau buildings.
-Often called the “Venice of Portugal,” Aveiro is a perfect day trip destination with a unique character all its own.
+Often called the “Venice of Portugal,” Aveiro is a perfect day trip from Porto with a unique character all its own.

 We love just hanging out in Aveiro.
 It was on our list of possible places to live.
 The city is very flat and walkable and has a laid-back vibe.
 We almost always stop here on our way north or back down to have lunch or just enjoy the town.